HannahPinson/hannahpinson.github.io/index.md

 ---

 <p>
-Assistant Professor in AI at Eindhoven University of Technology (from September 2023)
+Assistant Professor in AI at Eindhoven University of Technology (from September 2023) <br>
-Previously: FWO PhD Fellow at Data Lab VUB, and visiting researcher at the Center for Brains, Minds and Machines at MIT
+Previously: FWO PhD Fellow in the Integrated Intelligence Lab at VUB, and visiting researcher at the Max Tegmark group at the Center for Brains, Minds and Machines at MIT.
 </p>